Updated: August 5, 2021

-Texas law has never been known as a cannabis-friendly.
+Texas law has never been known as cannabis-friendly.
 Many of its tough cannabis laws against marijuana possession remain on the books.
-Even though Texas is surrounded by states with legal medical programs with marijuana hemp, the Lone Star State seems to be in no hurry to legalize marijuana.

 However, slow change on this issue is rolling through Texas at the local level.
 Law enforcement agencies in Houston, Dallas, San Antonio, Austin, and Corpus Christi have stopped arresting people with personal amounts of marijuana.
-And, 80% of Texans claim they want some form of legalization for marijuana and hemp in Texas.
+And, 80 percent of Texans2 claim they want some form of legalization for marijuana and hemp in Texas.

 Where to Buy CBD Oil in Texas